Bella Vista Motel Dunedin

 We have ample safe parking, so you can leave your car and avoid parking issues, walk to work or explore on foot.

-Our smoke free accommodation includes a variety of studios and one bedroom units.
+Our smoke-free motel in Dunedin includes a variety of studios and one bedroom units.
 Our purpose built access units have been designed with parking at the door for your convenience.
 You have a choice of king, queen or single beds with electric blankets for those cooler nights.

 Unlimited free WiFi, plus smart TV's with 50+ channels of Sky TV is available with a spacious work desk in every room.
 Units vary from just tea and toast making facilities to those with cooking facilities.
 We offer continental breakfasts and evening meals charge back facilities, dine in or dine out.

-Bella Vista Dunedin is a pet friendly Dunedin accommodation option.
+Bella Vista Dunedin motel is a pet friendly Dunedin accommodation option.

 Distances from Dunedin Motel